StackGuardian/tirith/README.md

 ## Feature Road-map

-This is only a list of approved features that will be included in the StackGuardian Policy Framework over the next few months.
+This is only a list of approved features that will be included in Tirith over the next few months.

 - Support for CloudFormation config scanning
 - Support for ARM config scanning